Social ScienceAdd to Favourites

 In Year 10, students have the opportunity to explore their own interests within the Social Sciences.
 Both Commerce and International Studies are offered as electives, and allow students to engage in commercial and international community studies, with a greater level of participation.

-Australian Business Week (ABW), run in conjunction with Knox Grammar School, provides Year 10 students with an opportunity to gain a deeper understanding of business.
+Be the Change Agent: A Design Thinking Challenge, run in conjunction with Knox Grammar School, provides Year 10 students with an opportunity to gain a deeper understanding of business.
 The four-day program sees teams of up to ten boys and girls assume management roles and run a virtual company, under the guidance of an experienced mentor.

 Courses offered in the HSC include: